 Examples of Reportable Administrative Actions (Not a comprehensive list)

 -Revocation, suspension, or cancellation of driver license for: Chemical test failure/Chemical test refusal

 A second Notification Letter needs to be sent if the alcohol and/or drug related offense results in a conviction.
 Even though the airman sent two notification letters, FAA views the suspension and conviction as one alcohol and/or drug related incident.

-The FAA is serious about enforcing those reporting requirements.
-FAA 61.15 goes on to say that if you have 2 motor vehicle actions within a 3-year period, then they can take action against your pilot’s license.
-The FAA can go for revocation or suspension of your pilot’s license.
+The FAA is serious about enforcing reporting requirements.
+FAA 61.15 goes on to say that if you have 2 motor vehicle actions within a 3-year period, the FAA can revoke or suspend your pilot’s license.
 That’s significant in that, if you’ve got one DUI, you need to avoid getting another one within 3 years.

 Learn more about the attorneys at Barnett Law Offices.